CEO and co-founder

 VP of Marketing and Co-founder

-Pat is current owner and president of a UI design and graphics company known as RAVEstudio, LLC.
-In addition to owning RAVEstudio, LLC., Pat holds a Master’s degree in Architecture and is registered in two states and nationally certified by the National Council of Architectural Registration Boards.
+Pat comes from a UI design and graphics background.
+Pat also holds a Master’s degree in Architecture and is a registered architect in Wisconsin and nationally certified by the National Council of Architectural Registration Boards.

 Karen Hopman, CMPE